STAER-HPC/computational_class_docs/linux/remote_linux.md

 2. **Using SSH for Remote Access**

-   To log in, use local account, NOT SKOLTECH data, for access for all the platforms.
-Choose your login from stud01 to stud30, for example, stud09.
-The password is the same for all accounts.

-      ```
-      login: stud[01-30]
-      password: skolstud
-      ```

    The hostname is given as
    b2007cel[01-05] for P5 machines [(link to the documentation)](https://sci.skoltech.ru/eng_class/software_and_infrastructure)
    b2007cel[06-21] for P3 machines [(link to the documentation)](https://sci.skoltech.ru/eng_class/software_and_infrastructure)